AugustAllYear/Instasight_Multiagent/README.md

 A start to finish data science multi-agent that delivers Instagram user insights extending beyond Meta Business, customizable to user-defined KPIs.

+IMIA is a modular multi-agent system that ingests Instagram data via API or CSV, applies LLM-powered analytics and forecasting, and outputs BI-ready datasets for PowerBI, Tableau, or interactive dashboards.

 IMIA Instasight (Multi Intelegence Agent) is a **multi-agent system** built with **Google Agent Developer Kit (ADK)** and Python.
 It ingests Instagram data, normalizes it, performs advanced analytics, and produces BI-ready exports suitable for **PowerBI** or **Tableau**.
 The platform supports both **manual CSV ingestion** and automated **Meta API ingestion**.

 IMIA leverages a **modular architecture** with LLM-powered agents for analytics, normalization, and prediction, along with parallel and sequential execution for maximum efficiency.